WHITE DOVE vs Cloud White, Swiss Coffee & 10 Other Popular Colors

 Because sneaky undertones like blue, pink, gray, and yellow hide inside even the most seemingly ‘white’ paint colors.
 These undertones can clash with surrounding finishes if they aren’t coordinated carefully (insert Kylie HERE).
 On the other hand, if a white DOESN’T have undertones, it can be too stark and clinical for the average home.

-You COMPARE.
-Which is what we’re doing in this blog post with one of my FAVORITE white paint colors – Benjamin Moore White Dove.
+You compare.
+This is what we’re doing in this blog post with one of my FAVORITE white paint colors – Benjamin Moore White Dove.

 Benjamin Moore White Dove, Revere Pewter painted grey interior doors, slate dark gray tile floor, white oak floor, wood hand rail, black spindle.
 Kylie M Interiors Edesign